blueedgetechno/win11React/README.md

 - Can I contribute?
   - Yes, you can!
-Open an issue, create a pull request or head over to [discussions](https://github.com/blueedgetechno/windows11/discussions).
+Open an issue, create a pull request, head over to [discussions](https://github.com/blueedgetechno/windows11/discussions) or join the [discord](https://discord.gg/Fz3Dkc4S).

 - Where did you get the inspiration from, if you have?